France's retirement overhaul: Macron's greatest challenge?

 WHAT'S NEXT?

 The government has opened three-month talks with unions, employer groups and professional organizations.
-Ordinary citizens are also being invited to give their opinion on a dedicated website and in public meetings — the first one taking place in the southern town of Rodez Thursday in the presence of Macron.
+Ordinary citizens are also being invited to give their opinion on a dedicated website and in public meetings.
+The first meeting is taking place in the southern town of Rodez on Thursday, after being delayed by a week due to the death of late President Jacques Chirac.

-The government says that what finally emerges will take into account the outcomes of the current debate.
+The government says the debate and talks will help shape the new system.

 The bill is expected to be debated by lawmakers next summer.
-The government has said that the changes will only apply on people born after 1963 and will enter progressively into force between 2025 and 2040.
+The government has said the changes will only apply to people born after 1963 and will enter progressively into force between 2025 and 2040.